 Who can access the Live Chat Helpline?

-Our Live Chat Helpline is for women and girls aged 16 and over, who live in England, whose lives have been affected by sexual violence.
-It doesn’t matter whether it happened recently or a long time ago, we are here for you.
+Our Live Chat Helpline is for women and girls aged 16 and over whose lives have been affected by rape, sexual abuse or any type of sexual violence.

 The Live Chat Helpline is not available for men and boys, or children under 16.
 If you do not meet our criteria, you may be able to get more information or support by visiting: